 If you’ve read anything about the Boaler/Milgram/Bishop debate, some of these Boaler critiques may sound a tad familiar.
 But don’t get them confused.
 This is a different study.
 Which means Boaler has pulled this nonsense twice.

 It was reading horror shows like Boaler that made me loathe progressive educators.
 It took me a while to acknowledge that they weren’t all dishonest hacks bent on distorting reality.
-Not all progressives are determined to create an ideological force field that repels all sane discussion of the genuine advantages and disadvantages of different educational approaches, and an honest acknowledgement that student ability—which is disproportionately allocated by race and gender—is a factor in determining the best approach for a given population.
+Not all progressives are determined to create an ideological force field that repels all sane discussion of the genuine advantages and disadvantages of different educational approaches, and an honest acknowledgement that student cognitive ability—which appears unevenly distributed by both race *and* gender, at least as we measure it—is a factor in determining the best approach for a given student population.
 And ultimately, I find myself slightly more sympathetic to progressives than reformers because at least progressives (and here I include Boaler) actually know about teaching, even if they often do it with blinders on.

 So getting all this out of my system means I’m not writing—yet—about Boaler/Milgram/Bishop.
 But then, I imagine my opinion’s pretty clear, isn’t it?